-Here’s a fact: the Vice President-elect of the United States, Kamala Harris, likes to run through airports in her Converse sneakers.
+Here’s a fact: the Vice President of the United States, Kamala Harris, likes to run through airports in her Converse sneakers.

 In a 2018 interview with The Cut, Harris described her collection of Chuck Taylors, where she seemingly had a pair for every occasion, “I have a whole collection of Chuck Taylors: a black leather pair, a white pair, I have the kind that don’t lace, the kind that do lace, the kind I wear in the hot weather, the kind I wear in the cold weather, and the platform kind for when I’m wearing a pantsuit.”

 In between supporting Joe Biden as his running mate for his presidency bid, and serving as a Senator for California, a role she’s held since 2017, Harris certainly has her plate full, which would explain the running through airports in Chuck Taylors.
 Not to mention she’s also jugging family responsibilities — she’s married to attorney Douglas Emhoff and is the stepmother to his two children, Cole and Ella.